NumEconCopenhagen/ConsumptionSaving/README.md

 * The canonical buffer-stock consumption model
 * A durable consumption models with non-convex adjustment costs

-The repository **[EconModelNotebooks](https://github.com/NumEconCopenhagen/EconModelNotebooks)** contains a number of examples on using the underlying model class.
+The library builds on the model class in **[EconModel](https://github.com/NumEconCopenhagen/EconModel)**.
+The repository **[EconModelNotebooks](https://github.com/NumEconCopenhagen/EconModelNotebooks)** contains a number of examples on using this underlying model class.

 **New to Python?** Try out this online course, [Introduction to programming and numerical analysis](https://numeconcopenhagen.netlify.com/).